• Home

 Last Stop, San Cristobal!

 The main town of Puerto Baquerizo Moreno is famous for the countless number of sea lions lounging everywhere around town.
-They’re sleeping on benches, on playgrounds, waddling down streets, you name it, there’s a sea lion sleeping on or near it.
+They’re sleeping on benches, on playgrounds, waddling down streets.

 Kicker Rock San Cristobal Galapagos